marked-gil/tasks-master-react/README.md

 ![Am I Responsive Screenshot](readme/others/iamresponsive_image.png)

 Tasks Master is a React application website that is designed and developed to help users in the management of their tasks - be it professional, domestic, or others.
 Its functionalities are also designed to enhance the efficiency of collaboration as it allows the sharing of tasks with other users.
 This site provides a simple and intuitive platform for users to manage their tasks.
 They can create multiple tasks, categorize them, set due dates/times, and assign a priority level for each task.
 Comments on a task can also be posted by users who are sharing the task.
+The timezone used on this site is specifically 'Europe/Dublin'.
 [View Live Website.](https://tasks-master.herokuapp.com)